 Figure 2.21: Schematic diagram of two aircraft.
 The aircraft at the top is stable because it has the center of pressure CP behind the center of mass CM.
-The aircraft at the bottom is unstable because the positions of center of mass and center of pressure are reversed. right, walk and run has given humans many advantages but it requires stabilization.
+The aircraft at the bottom is unstable because the positions of center of mass and center of pressure are reversed. mization is also used in computer systems to maintain high throughput of servers.
+In this section we elaborate on a few cases.
+Stabilization Stabilizing an unstable system is a typical example of how feedback can be used to change behavior.
+Many systems are naturally unstable.
+The ability to stand upright, walk and run has given humans many advantages but it requires stabilization.
 Stability and maneuverability are conflicting goals in vehicle design.
-The ship designer Minorsky realized that there was a trade-off between maneuverable and stability and he emphasized that a stable ship is difficult to steer.
+The ship designer Minorsky realized that there was a trade-off between maneuverability and stability and he emphasized that a stable ship is difficult to steer.
 The Wright Flyer, which was maneuverable but unstable, inspired Sperry to design an autopilot.
 Feedback has been used extensively in aircraft, from simple systems for stability augmentation to systems that provide full autonomy.
 Military airplanes gain significant competitive advantage by being made unstable.
 Schematic pictures of two airplanes are shown in Figure 2.21.
 The positions of the center of mass CM and the center of pressure CP are key elements.
-To be stable the center of pressure must be behind of the center of mass.
+To be stable, the center of pressure must be behind of the center of mass.
 The center of pressure of an aircraft shifts backwards when a plane goes supersonic.
 If the plane is stable at subsonic speeds it becomes even more stable at supersonic speeds because of the long distance between CM and CP.
 Large forces and large control surfaces are then required to maneuver the airplane and the plane will be more sluggish.
 A more balanced design is obtained by placing the center of pressure in front of the center of mass at subsonic speeds.
 Such an airplane will have superior performance, but it is unstable at subsonic speeds, typically at takeoff and landing.
 The control system that stabilizes the aircraft in these operating conditions is mission-critical, with strong requirements on robustness and reliability.
-The evolutionary biologist John Maynard Smith [Smi52a] has claimed that while early flying animals were inherently stable they later developed unstable configurations when their sensory and nervous systems became more sophisticated and able to stabilize.
+The evolutionary biologist John Maynard Smith [Smi52a] has claimed that while early flying animals were inherently stable, they later developed unstable configurations when their sensory and nervous systems became more sophisticated and able to stabilize.
 The unstable configuration had significant advantages in maneuverability both for predator and prey.
-Keeping an inverted pendulum in the upright position is a prototype example of stabilization.
-Consider the cart-pendulum system shown in Figure 2.22.
-Neglecting damping, assuming that the cart is much heavier than the pendulum and assuming that the tilt angle θ is small, the dynamics of the system can be approximated by the differential equation $$J_t \ddot{\theta} - mgl\theta = u \tag{2.44}$$